castillocarlosr/LINQinManhattan/README.md

 ### How to run the program:
 This program requires visual studio 2017.
 Have not tried using visual studio 2019 as it did not come out yet at the time when I wrote this.
+<p>Clone the project to your environment</p>
-Run the program to start the console application.
+<p>Run the program to start the console application.</p>
 This will be under "Program.cs".

-You may look at the source code to ensure nothing evil is in there.
+You may look at the source code for a better understanding.

 * The console will welcome you to New York City.
 * The console will output all the neighborhoods from the JSON file using Lambda Expressions.